Your search did not match any results.

 By Margaret Lindquist | September 2020

-For Jon Allen, Baylor’s interim CIO and chief information security officer, the decision to move Baylor University’s finance and human resources applications to the cloud was about much more than just a technology upgrade.
+For Jon Allen, Baylor’s associate vice president, chief information officer and chief information security officer, the decision to move Baylor University’s finance and human resources applications to the cloud was about much more than just a technology upgrade.
 “You can’t expect your students to be ready for an unknown future if you aren’t also moving forward,” Allen says.

 Controlling costs, providing students with great research opportunities, and attracting top faculty members are three things that Brett Dalton, Baylor’s chief business officer, cites as top priorities for Baylor—and the move to modernize their back-office processes and systems creates a foundation for achieving those goals.